gretaivan/gclone-client/README.md

 [x] refactored event handlers to include smaller reusable functions [x] function to get the result data
 [x] function to create the result list
-[x] funcion to create the formated one result sample and append it to the view
+[x] function to create the formated one result sample and append it to the view

 ### data.js
 [x] static file